Artiume/Crypto/README.md

 While I have chosen to focus on Mining Ethereum, it can be more or less efficient to mine other types of coins.
 Here's a chart showing the different coins and their profitability.
 I haven't gotten into this type of testing yet.
 One thing that this chart doesn't include is the Power Usage.

+There is also the comparison of the different Mining Software.
+I currently use [nsfminer](https://github.com/no-fee-ethereum-mining/nsfminer).

 ![Protocol Comparison](https://user-images.githubusercontent.com/20715731/132950289-77a690d0-6d65-44c5-ad61-8281cc39bd7b.jpg)

 A Comparison of the different Protocols and their power usage.